FriesW/PushToProd/assembly/guide.md

 Due to the wide array of laser cutters available, this guide does not go through the steps of engraving and cutting materials.
 It is assumed that cutting is already done.
-That said, the pdf files in the repository are built to work with Epilog software, so it should be straightforward with Epilog systems.
+However, the pdf files in the repository are built to work with Epilog software, so it should be straightforward with Epilog systems.